A cancer trial gives an unexpected result: remission in all patients

 A complete remission in all patients is “unheard of,” he said.

-These rectal cancer patients had the option of undergoing grueling treatments: chemotherapy, radiation therapy and, in most cases, life-altering surgery that could lead to bowel, urinary and sexual dysfunction.
+These rectal cancer patients had the option of undergoing grueling treatments: chemotherapy, radiation therapy and, in most cases, life-altering surgery that might lead to bowel, urinary and sexual dysfunction.
 Some were going to need colostomy bags.

 People entered the study thinking that when it was over, they would have to undergo those procedures because no one expected their tumors to go away.